When to go retained?

 The following is a guest post authored by Allen Ackerman.
-Allen is a principal at Magnet Agency, a New York City Retained Search Firm, and was the first recruiter to customize his out-reach and build a relationship before trying to place me.
+Allen is a principal at A-List Search, and was the first recruiter to customize his out-reach and build a relationship before trying to place me.
 I asked him to write a guest post because he is one of the good recruiters out there.

 There two basic recruiting models when dealing with 3rd party recruiters.
 They are:

 Contingency: In which the recruiting firm get’s paid contingent upon a successful placement.
 In this case the hiring company has no obligation to pay the recruiter a fee unless they make a placement.
 The hiring company can work with as many contingency firms it likes.

 The recruiting firm too has no (real contractual) obligations to the hiring company and basically works for free until they make a placement.
 They can choose to put as much or little effort into filling roles as they like.